VisViva/react-static-compiler/README.md

 ## Description

-So you use webpack, and are in a desperate need of static react compiler?
+So you use webpack, and are in a desperate need of a static react compiler?

 You want to compile a react single page application into a set of static html files?